Do you receive startups in ideation?

 Do you receive startups just from Latin America?

-We receive startups from many regions other than Latin America.
+No, we receive startups from many regions other than Latin America.

 Does LatAm Startups work only with technology companies?